17 Workflow: Visium HD (segmented)

 Code

-# percentage of segmented 2um bins
+# fraction of 2um bins assigned to nucleus

 For runtime reasons, we will from the tissue to about half of its original width and height.